Odjit/KindredLogistics/README.md

 - It is entirely server side, and you can double tap R with your inventory open to stash, or double click the sort button to stash.
 (Legacy .stash is also available) Contained within a territory!
 - You can pull items from your chests for crafting by right clicking the recipe in the crafting station!
 - Servants will autostash their inventories into chests or mission overflow chests (Label them "spoils").
+- Auto Salvage: Place items in a chest and label it "salvage" to have it automatically send them to a devourer!
 - Never lose where your stuff is again!
 Use .finditem to find where your items are stored!
 - Tired of running around from station to station to make something?
 No worries!
 Use the conveyor system to link chests and refining inventories for chain crafting!
+- Repair your gear without fetching materials yourself!

 This was a collaborative effort from Odjit (Dj) and Zfolmt [(Mitch)](https://www.patreon.com/join/4865914).
 Feel free to reach out to either of us if you have questions or need help with the mod!